brittbmh/Redux-Feedback-Loop/README.md

 ### ADD NEW FEEDBACK

-> NOTE: As a baseline requirement, you must use Redux to store your data across views.
+This app will use Redux to store the data across views.

-Create a multi-part form that allows users to leave feedback for today.
+It is a multi-part form that allows users to leave feedback for today.
-There will be 4 views for the form parts.
+There are 4 views for the form parts.
 The parts:
 - How are you feeling today?
 ![feeling](wireframes/feeling.png)